 Make sure you focus on how you can achieve your objectives and don’t get stuck setting vanity goals.
 Increasing traffic is great, but if it’s not resulting in sales or leads, it’s just a number and not really the best outcome.

-Set your goals according to the strategic, measurable, attainable, relevant and timely criteria.
+Set your goals according to the specific, measurable, attainable, relevant and timely criteria.

 Image Source: Smarter Website Owner